top of page

 There is a lot more that I would like to see and do in Amsterdam.
 Unfortunately, we had to head out to our next destination early the following day.
 I made a mental note of what I’d explore if I get the chance to go back there – the Van Gogh Museum, the Anne Frank House, the Stedelijk Museum, Rijksmuseum, the Royal Palace, the Begijnhof, and go up close to a windmill, or take a peek at their famous Red Light district just to see what it’s like.

-I also have an old college friend who lives in the Netherlands, near the Belgian border.
+I also have an old university friend who lives in the Netherlands, near the Belgian border.
 I didn’t get to meet up with her on this trip.
-Perhaps, we can plan something for next time.
+Perhaps, we could plan something for next time.

 We left Amsterdam right after breakfast the next morning, passed Arnhem, site of the most famous battles of World War II because of its strategic location along the banks of the Rhine River.
-And why is it famous?
+Our guide briefly told us why it’s significant.

 The war in Europe didn’t end until May 1945, with Germany’s unconditional surrender.
 According to our guide, a 1977 movie called Bridge Too Far was based on the events that happened in Arnhem, but I have not seen it.
 I was only three years old then.